abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/what_is_cp.rst

     Constraint Programming (CP) is an emergent field in operations research [#no_origin_war]_.
-    It is based on *feasibility* (i.e. finding a feasible solution) rather than optimization (i.e. finding an optimal solution) and focus on the constraints and variables' domain rather than the objective function.
+    It is based on *feasibility* (i.e. finding a feasible solution) rather than optimization (i.e. finding an optimal solution) and focuses on the constraints and variables' domain rather than the objective function.

     ..  [#no_origin_war] This new field has its origins in a number of fields including